WishKnish/KnishIO-Technical-Whitepaper/README.md

 Integer:  -8  -7  -6  -5  -4  -3  -2  -1   0   1   2   3   4   5   6   7   8
 ```
 4. Subdivide *O* into 32 segments of 128 bytes (64 characters) each
-5. Create a Keccak sponge
+5. Create a SHAKE256 sponge
 6. Create empty string *D*
 7. Iterate across each segment of *O* as *O*<sub>i</sub>
     - Iterate a number of times equal to 8 + *H*<sub>m</sub>[*i*]